avinashshetty123/aidetection/README.md

 # AI Detection Bolt

-A real-time AI-generated content detection system for video and audio.
+A real-time AI-powered deepfake detection system for video and audio.

 ## Getting Started